0xDexter0us/Log4J-Scanner/README.md

 * Silent Signal - https://github.com/silentsignal

-### This was coded be me within a day and is an initial release, bug might occur, bug reports, suggestions and pull requests all are welcome :)
+### This was coded by me within a day of it's initial release, some bugs might occur, bug reports, suggestions and pull requests all are welcome :)

 -----